Martin Luther King Jr.: Television

-Actress Nichelle Nichols planned to leave the science-fiction television series Star Trek in 1967 after its first season, wanting to return to musical theater.
-She changed her mind after talking to King who was a fan of the show.
-King explained that her character signified a future of greater racial harmony and cooperation.
+Actress Nichelle Nichols planned to leave the science-fiction television series Star Trek in 1967 after its first season.
+She changed her mind after talking to King, who was a fan of the show.
+King explained that her character signified a future of greater racial cooperation.
 King told Nichols, "You are our image of where we're going, you're 300 years from now, and that means that's where we are and it takes place now.
 Keep doing what you're doing, you are our inspiration."
-As Nichols recounted, "Star Trek was one of the only shows that [King] and his wife Coretta would allow their little children to watch.
+As Nichols recounted: Star Trek was one of the only shows that [King] and his wife Coretta would allow their little children to watch.
 And I thanked him and I told him I was leaving the show.
 All the smile came off his face.
 And he said, 'Don't you understand for the first time we're seen as we should be seen.
 You don't have a black role.
 You have an equal role.'
-For his part, the series' creator, Gene Roddenberry, was deeply moved upon learning of King's support.
+The series' creator, Gene Roddenberry, was deeply moved upon learning of King's support.